 Skip to Content

-If you are interested in science and in global issues, the Bachelor of Natural Sciences could be for you.
+If you are interested in science subjects such as biology, chemistry and physics and like to tackle complex problems, the Bachelor of Natural Sciences could be for you.

 The degree is unique in New Zealand and is modelled after similar degrees offered at leading international universities.